-Authorization from Cost Account Manager to Supporting Organizational Units to Perform Specific Tasks and Charge to the Cost Account or methodologies.
-Basically, the Criteria require the contractor's scheduling system to be formal, complete, and consistent.
-It should contain a summary or master schedule and related subordinate schedules which provide a logical sequence from the contract level to the work package level.
+Authorization from Cost Account Manager to Supporting Organizational Units to Perform Specific Tasks and Charge to the Cost Account which provide a logical sequence from the contract level to the work package level.
 Various scheduling techniques are available which will satisfy these requirements.
-Networking or critical path techniques may be used at summary and intermediate levels and be supported by bar charts or other techniques at the work package level, if desired, provided adequate and clear relationships exist between successive levels.
+Networking or critical path techniques may be used at summary and intermediate levels.
+These may be supported by bar charts or other techniques at the work package level, provided adequate and clear relationships exist between successive levels.
 Figure 6 illustrates a typical scheduling hierarchy and how the contractor's schedules are an extension of the DOE project master schedule.